aajonusnet/aajonusnet/md/Newsletters/Bruises, Injuries and Pain - Do We Apply Ice Or Heat?.md

 hot-water-bottle heat throughout the night, heat will generate longer the hotter the hot-water bottle but wrap the hot-water bottle in a towel or flannel pillow case to prevent burn.
-Bruises, injuries and pain that receive heat will cleanse and heal properly and quickly without scar- ring if the diet is health-giving.
-If not on a health- giving diet, heat will still improve cleansing and healing.
+Bruises, injuries and pain that receive heat will cleanse and heal properly and quickly without scarring if the diet is health-giving.
+If not on a health-giving diet, heat will still improve cleansing and healing.